DevOps-Cert/linuxsystemadministration/README.md

 Set:  `setfacl -m u:fred:rw /home/users/file`
 Remove:  `setfacl -x u:fred /home/users/file`
 Query:  `getfacl /home/users/file`
-TASK 1:
+<details><summary>
-- Create the directory /home/acl/fred
-- Create a file in this directory called “fredsfile”
-- Set an ACL such that fred will have access to read and write to the file
-- Verify that fred cannot create new files in this directory
-- Verify that fred can edit the file “fredsfile”
+Create the directory /home/acl/fred.
+Create a file in this directory called “fredsfile”.
+Set an ACL such that fred will have access to read and write to the file.
+Verify that fred cannot create new files in this directory.
+Verify that fred can edit the file “fredsfile”</summary>

 ```
 root # mkdir -p /home/acl/fred
 root # touch /home/acl/fred/fredsfile